TanYa-Go/TanjaG.Portfolio/README.md

    \
 The other two are genuine testimonials and the images were provided by Melinda and Rebecca personally.

-Icons for the skills were taken from
+Icons for the skills were taken from [Image Bin](https://imgbin.com/)

 ### **Acknowledgements**